shuebner/RpcOverIpcDemo/README.md

 # RpcOverIpcDemo
 Demonstrates how to do RPC from a .NET 5 process to a .NET Framework 4.8 process.

+**NOTE:**
+Some crucial statements in the "Why" section turned out to be false.
+Because they were the reason to even create this demo, I left them in for context.
+More information on the confusion can be found in [this comment](https://github.com/grpc/grpc-dotnet/issues/1368#issuecomment-962822211).
+Now, back to the original context in which the demo was created:

 ## Why
 .NET remoting has long been deprecated in favor of WCF.
 But, just like .NET remoting, WCF is no longer available in .NET Core.

 Microsoft's recommendation to go forward was gRPC.
 Unfortunately gRPC has decided to no longer support .NET Framework servers.
 [People are upset](https://github.com/grpc/grpc-dotnet/issues/1368).